The Messy Laundry Room Problem

 How To Declutter A Messy Laundry Room

 Step 1: Decide what should be stored in the laundry room.
-Some examples of items that should be kept in your laundry room are:
+Here are some examples of items that should be kept in your laundry room are:

 - Fabric Softener